algomo/knowledge-base/docs/docs/integrations/Hubspot/Integrating with Hubspot.md

 ## Overview

-Algomo offers seamless integrations with various third-party applications to enhance your workflow and productivity.This documentation serves as a comprehensive guide to effortlessly integrate Algomo with Hubspot, ensuring you can set it up within a matter of minutes.
+Algomo offers seamless integrations with various third-party applications to enhance your workflow and productivity.
+This documentation serves as a comprehensive guide to effortlessly integrate Algomo with Hubspot, ensuring you can set it up within a matter of minutes.

 ## Why Integrate Algomo with Hubspot?